Updated on December 14th, 2025 Posted In: Garden Trends & Design

 So he suggests malus ‘Adirondack’ or the slightly larger malus ‘Gorgeous’, which was looking particularly lovely during my visit to Hyde Hall.
 Both have masses of white flowers in spring, and long-lasting colourful fruit.

-There is more expert advice on choosing the best tree for a smaller garden here.
+See here for how to choose the best tree for a smaller garden here.

 Trees don’t have to keep their leaves to be beautiful.
 Andrew is planting a range of trees for their bark in the Hyde Hall winter garden.
-These include the ghostly grey Gingko biloba (see below) and a golden-barked Prunus Maackii ‘Amber Beauty’ (see the video below for a view of its golden polished trunk).
+These include the ghostly grey Gingko biloba (see below) and a golden-barked Prunus Maackii ‘Amber Beauty’ (see the video for a view of its golden polished trunk).

 Gingko biloba at Hyde Hall